akhargha/FUT.AI/README.md

 # Project README

 ## Introduction

-FUT.AI is an innovative platform designed to revolutionize the way content is generated and consumed.
+- FUT.AI is an innovative platform designed to revolutionize the way content is generated and consumed.
+- It displays the scores of your favorite soccer franchises and articles related to those matches.
-The project uses advanced algorithms to score and aggregate data, providing a seamless experience from authentication to content delivery in the cloud.
+- The project utilizes advanced algorithms and Google Gemini Pro LLM model to collect score and aggregate data regarding articles, providing a seamless experience from authentication to content delivery on the cloud.

 ## Project Overview

-The project aims to [provide a brief overview of the application nature and purpose].
+- Descrive the project

 ## Features
 - **Authentication**: Secure user authentication process.
+(Most probably using Google's OAuthentication)
-- **Frontend**: A user-friendly interface for interacting with the platform.
+- **Frontend**: A user-friendly interface for interacting with the platform using Javascript.
-- **Score Aggregator**: An intelligent system that aggregates scores from various metrics.
+- **Score Aggregator**: An intelligent system that aggregates scores from API.
-- **Ollama**: A sophisticated article generation feature.
+- **Article Generator**: A Google Gemini Pro API which uses the information of the matches extracted through API to create articles regarding the soccer match.
-- **Database**: Robust data storage and retrieval systems.
+- **Database**: Robust data storage and retrieval systems which stores the scores of soccer matches and then also creates

 ## Team Members